elbaulp/algui91-hugo/content/post/linux-bash-programming-cookbook.markdown

 author: alex
 categories:
 - misc
-color: null
 date: 2016-09-07 13:01:09
+lastmod: 2017-07-04T12:23:13+01:00
 description: Delve into the world of Linux BASH Programming with this compact cookbook that introduces common recipes for the BASH command line!
 image: guides/Linux-BASH-Programming-Cookbook-full.jpg
 introduction: Delve into the world of Linux BASH Programming with this compact cookbook that introduces common recipes for the BASH command line!
 mainclass: misc
 tags:
 - manuales